swift502/MagChess/README.md

 # MagChess

 Magnetic chess game interpreter and PGN exporter for the Lego [Traditional Chess Set](https://www.lego.com/en-cz/product/traditional-chess-set-40719).
-An Astro website serves the results and shows a leaderboard.
+Python app for the Raspberry Pi, and an Astro website to serve the results and show a leaderboard.

 ## App